Advertisement

 How to help a homeless person on the street in cold weather

-Being out in the cold can be dangerous, especially if you have nowhere else to go.
-Here’s how you can help a person experiencing homelessness this winter.
+Being out in cold weather can be dangerous, especially if you have nowhere else to go.
+Here’s how to help people who are homeless in winter

 It's not just rough sleepers who may find themselves out in the cold.
 Nicholas was a postgraduate student and management accountant for sizable companies in the North West.
 After trying and failing to receive benefits for his disability, he began sofa surfing with friends in 2009.
 Image: Centre for Homelessness Impact

-Cold weather is enough of a health hazard in these times of expensive energy bills but if you are experiencing homelessness it can be deadly.
+Cold weather is enough of a health hazard in these times of expensive energy bills.
+But if you’re experiencing homelessness, it can be deadly.

-Homelessness is bad enough for health in the best of weather – official statistics show 741 people died while homeless in England and Wales in 2021 – but sub-zero temperatures and icy conditions make sleeping rough on the streets truly dangerous.
+Homelessness is bad enough for health in the best of weather – Museum of Homelessness research shows that 1,474 people died while homeless in the UK last year – but sub-zero temperatures and icy conditions make sleeping rough on the streets truly dangerous.

 With climate change meaning extreme weather events like 2018’s Beast from the East blizzards are likely to happen more frequently, it’s important to know what to do to help people out on the street if you’re out and about.
 Your intervention could save a life.